durrantX/dsc-phase-2--project/README.md

 1.Change foreign_gross to float dtype
 ### Merge Databases for Analysis
 To conduct a thorough analysis, I will merge the IMDB and BOM databases.
 This integration will enable a comprehensive examination of the data.
-### Explore and examine the merrged dataset movie_db
+### Explore and examine the merged dataset movie_db
 Examine the data structure.
-#Overview of the numerical features of the dataset
+Overview of the numerical features of the dataset
 ### Summary of the overall structure of  movie_dataframe
 The data summary confirms this is a pandas dataframe.
 The combined dataframe has 1767 entries within 10 columns.
 There is no indication of missing data. dtypes: float64(4), int64(2), object(4) memory usage: 151.9+ KB